keystonejs/keystone/docs/tutorials/add-lists.md

 ## Creating basic list in separate file

 To improve maintainability of your code it is convenient to split `List` schemas into separate files.
-Create a directory named 'lists', with a file `Todos.js` inside of it and put the following code inside.
+Create a directory named 'lists', with a file `Todos.js` and put the following code inside.

 ```javascript
 const { Text, Checkbox } = require('@keystonejs/fields');